theoliverlear/Paycheck-To-Paycheck/README.md

 - Paychecks
   - Incorporating all the above

-Given the tightly interconected nature of the models, none can be said to be fully complete at this time.
+Given the tightly interconnected nature of the models, none can be said to be fully complete at this time.
 The models are going to be continuously developed in the beginning stages of the project.